theRTB/ForzaShiftTone/README.md

 ## Known issues
 - Application will on rare occasions crash: related to the UI library and cannot be fixed
+- The application assumes at least one frame of negative power as the first frame of shifting
+  - Some cars shift so fast that power never goes negative: dynamic shift tone will not function properly
 - The power curve is not filtered.
 Noisy data can cause target shift rpm that are incorrect.